TO HELP ENSURE COMMUNICATION IS CLEAR ON BOTH SIDES (STUDENTS & TUTORS), CLICK HERE TO SEE ADVICE TO OUR STUDENTS.

 1. In-Person Tutoring?

-Group lessons (with two or more students) are allowed for all areas outside of Victoria.
+Group lessons (with two or more students) are allowed throughout Australia.

-Please see a graphic at the bottom of this page showing you how to keep yourself and your student(s) hygienic while attending lessons.
+Please refer to the infographic at the bottom of this page outlining you how to keep yourself safe while attending in-person lessons.
 To summarise some of the main points:

 Lessons may be completed at home, a local library, school or any other location provided you practice safe hygiene.

-We would recommend keeping a greater distance between student and tutor than typically done (e.g. 1.5m or more) and no more than 1 person per 4 square metres.
+Keep a greater distance between student and tutor than you would normally do (i.e. 1.5m or more) and no more than 1 person per 4 square metres.

 We would recommend that students and tutors wash their hands before and after each tutoring lesson with soap and/or hand sanitiser.

-If you feel or your student develops ‘flu-like symptoms’, then we would recommend you tell your student not to have lessons, and set up alternative arrangements (see dot point 2 below on online tutoring).
+If you or your tutor develops ‘flu-like symptoms’, then we would recommend you not have lessons, and set up alternative arrangements (see dot point 2 below on online tutoring).

 2. Migrating to Online Tutoring (Alternative Form of Tutoring)

-If you wish to still have lessons with your student, but do not want them to be done in-person, then online tutoring is a great way to ensure they can keep up with school work but not be exposed.
+If you wish to still have lessons with your student, but prefer not to meet in-person, then online tutoring is a great way to ensure they can keep up with school work but not be exposed.
 All students/families have been informed in a separate email on these options as presented in this message.

 HOW TO TUTOR ONLINE